A description of the process in the Commercial Court

 As the efficient trial of commercial cases is the central purpose of the Commercial Court, the directions of the court must be strictly observed.
 Each party must name an individual solicitor to give an undertaking to the court that directions will be complied with.
 Any change to directions cannot be agreed between the parties themselves but can only be varied by an application to the court.

-The Commercial Court has a number of judge specifically allocated to its list and trials are heard by this panel of judges, all of whom have commercial expertise.
+The Commercial Court has a number of judges specifically allocated to its list and trials are heard by this panel of judges, all of whom have extensive commercial and trial expertise.

 How much does the Commercial Court charge?